Important: OCC recertification

 You are not required to begin participation in longitudinal assessment for one full calendar year after becoming board certified.

 You may participate in the longitudinal assessment program.
-Applications are accepted in the Fall of 2024 to begin the program in January 2025.
+Applications are accepted in the Fall each year to begin the program in January.
 The benefit to a non-time limited diplomate is a decrease in CME requirements.
 The current CME for non-time limited certificate holders is 120 CME per 3-year cycle.
 Those participating in OCC Component 3 Longitudinal Assessment is 60 CME per 3-year cycle.
 The program must be followed each year to obtain a reverification date for your certificate and keep the CME requirement allowance.

 Longitudinal assessment content